Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Experiments

 \subsection{Dataset}

 We used a publicly available dataset to evaluate our architecture with atlas-to-patient brain MRI registration.
 576 T1–weighted brain MRI images from the Information eXtraction from Images (IXI) was used as the fixed images.
 The moving image for this task was an atlas brain MRI obtained from \citep{kim2021cyclemorph}.

-We sourced the data with the preprocessed format in \citep{chen2022transmorph}, utilizing a split of 403, 58, and 115 (7:1:2) volumes for training, validation and testing, respectively, and sampled randomly 200 volumes for training, 20 for validation and 20 for testing.
+We sourced the data with the preprocessed format in \citep{chen2022transmorph}, utilizing a split of 403, 58, and 115 (7:1:2) volumes for training, validation and testing, respectively.
 The MRI volumes were of size 160 × 192 × 224, and had label maps of 30 anatomical structures to be used in the evaluation process of the registrations.